-Tony Ferguson is a wood, gas and raku ceramic artist working in Duluth, MN making functional and sculptural works in clay.
+Tony Ferguson is a wood, gas and raku ceramic artist/educator working in Duluth, MN making functional and sculptural works in clay.
+He also moonlights as a web designer, computer consultant and digital photo/videographer.
 Tony holds an MA in Studio Arts and soon an MFA in Screenwriting.

 Tony’s been making work since 1991 learning formally from American Ceramic artists Mike Weber and Jim Grittner and influenced and inspired by Toshiko Takaezu, Peter Voulkos, Don Reitz, Shiro Tsujimura, Tom & Elaine Coleman, Ernest Miller, Tony & Mindy Winchester, Bob & Cheryl Husby, Richard Gruchalla, Michael Shale, Bob Briscoe, Lisa Hammond, Robert Fornell, Akira Satake, John Britt and many others.
 Okakura Kakuzō’s work “The Book of Tea” (茶の本 Cha no Hon) and Tony’s study of Eastern philosophy, religion, and meditation also influence his work.
 Occasionally Tony teaches at local colleges as well as gives workshops.